What lives in the Swash Zone?

-Lets start with those disappearing shells, as they are one of my favorite creatures.
-Here are links to a couple of videos that show this disappearing act.
+Let's start with those disappearing shells, as they are one of my favorite creatures.
+Here is a link to a video that shows this disappearing act.

 The coquinas are very small, very beautiful clams that live in the shallow surf zone and the swash zone.
 They lay on the surface of the sand in bunches feeding on phyto and zooplankton and other small organisms, until a wave comes along.
 Then they quickly put their foot in the sand and hold on.
 They bury themselves so they won't get washed away or eaten by some fish.
 I have only seen this live once.
 It is mesmerizing.
 They disappear, reappear, disappear, reappear....
 Here is another video.
 So cool.

 Moving on to those holes in the sand.

 Many creatures including worms, crabs and ghost shrimp live in the sand of the swash zone.

 The ghost shrimp is a wimpy looking, pale, shrimp-like animals that burrows in the swash zone.
 Despite its looks, it is vital to maintaining a healthy ecosystem.
 When ghost shrimp are absent from a swash zone, few other creatures can live there.
 The ghost shrimp dig and build extensive burrows in the sand and 'process' organic material (those little sprinkles in one of the pictures above).
 This is bioturbation (smile - new word - see the box below).

 In another of the holes is the villain of this ecosystem, the clamworm.